kysely-org/kysely/recipes/extending-kysely.md

 ## AliasedExpression<T, A>

-While `Expression<T>` holds the type and compilation instructions of an SQL expression, [`AliasedExpression<T, A>`](https://koskimas.github.io/kysely/interfaces/AliasedExpression.html) also holds an alias (a name) for that expression. `AliasedExpression<T, A>` can be used in places where you need a name for the expression, like in a `SELECT` statement or a `FROM` statement.
+While `Expression<T>` holds the execution result type and compilation instructions of an SQL expression, [`AliasedExpression<T, A>`](https://koskimas.github.io/kysely/interfaces/AliasedExpression.html) also holds an alias (a name) for that expression. `AliasedExpression<T, A>` can be used in places where you need a name for the expression, like in a `SELECT` statement or a `FROM` statement.